eagle-ai/eagle-ai.github.io/README.md

         More content here ..

-2. Register the link in documentations side navigation
+2. Register the link in documentations sidebar navigation

         documentations:
           - category: "Some category"